B

 3 Blue-Gray Gnatcatcher Amazing Facts

-• Male Blue-gray gnatcatchers are larger than females
+• Male and female Blue-gray gnatcatchers are similar in size.

 Where to Find Blue-Gray Gnatcatcher

-There are some Blue-gray gnatcatchers that make their home in northern parts of the United States.
+Some Blue-gray gnatcatchers make their home in the northern parts of the United States.
 But birds living in northern states such as Michigan and Wisconsin migrate south for the winter.
 Sometimes they travel as far as Mexico.
 These birds start migrating south in September.

 Blue-Gray Gnatcatcher Nests